paperless-ngx/paperless-ngx/docs/setup.md

 $ python3 manage.py migrate documents 0023
 ```

-After that, you need to clear your cookies (Paperless-ngx comes with
+After regenerating thumbnails, you'll need to clear your cookies
-updated dependencies that do cookie-processing differently) and probably
+(Paperless-ngx comes with updated dependencies that do cookie-processing
-your cache as well.
+differently) and probably your cache as well.

 # Considerations for less powerful devices {#less-powerful-devices}